-The ChalkBoard feature allows you to write and draw messages on a projected image.
+chalkBoard feature allows you to write and draw messages on a sted image.

 NOTE: The ChalkBoard feature is available only when a USB mouse is used.

 From the menu, select [Tools] \rightarrow [ChalkBoard] to display the ChalkBoard tool bar that contains the following icons.